 If you don’t want to climb the 196 steps, you can pay a small fee to take the lift to the observation gallery, which is at a height of about 150 feet.

-I was disappointed that the view was obscured by meshing.
+We were disappointed that the views were obscured by meshing.
 But, if you peer through the mesh, you can see beautiful rooftop views of the city below.
 Also of interest is the huge bell at the bottom.

 When the tower of Petrikirche was rebuilt after damage from WWII bombing, a lift was added, to take you up to a viewing gallery.